-Dogberry, a constable, enters a street with Verges, a church officer, to inspect a couple of men who stand on watch over Messina.
-Dogberry goes on to have a self-important time of critiquing the watch (meaning the guards), full of pompous airs.
+Dogberry, a constable with an awesome name, enters a street with Verges, a church officer, to inspect a couple of men who stand on watch over Messina.
+Dogberry goes on to have a self-important time of critiquing the watch (meaning the guards), and is totally full of pompous airs.

 Dogberry tries to pick one among the watch to be the constable, and two men who can read and write are suggested.
-Dogberry commends one of the men, accidentally dismisses reading and writing as vanity, and puts that man in charge of the watch.
+Dogberry praises one of the guys, accidentally dismisses reading and writing as vanity, and puts that man in charge of the watch.

 Dogberry announces the watch should look out for vagrants.
 If they see any vagrants, the watch should make them stop in the name of the Prince.